scontain/scone_mesh_tutorial/README.md

    # view the content of the file you found
    cat <program file>
    ```
-   The output should be the same program you wrote
+   The output should be the same program as you wrote
 in [Step 1](#step-1-write-the-services-of-your-application)
 of this tutorial, i.e. the content of `print_env.py`
 in the repository.

 #### Ensure Integrity Protection

-Our objective in this tutorial was to ensure the integrity of our program
+One of our objectives in this tutorial, was to ensure the integrity
-as well as our username and confidential password that are stored in the
+of our program as well as our username and password,
-environment variables `API_USER` and `API_PASSWORD`, respectively.
+that are stored in the environment variables `API_USER` and `API_PASSWORD`,
+respectively.
+This means we have to verify that one cannot change
+those resources without the change being detected.

-1. Check the integrity of the secret password by trying to modify the
+To check the integrity of the password, username and program,
+we perform the following steps:

-environment variable `API_PASSWORD`:
+1. Try to modify the environment variable `API_PASSWORD`:

    ```bash
    # Set the API_PASSWORD environment variable